sum1won/summod/README.md

 Eater of the Dead
 50 pearls->25
-Very low fire and shock res added
+Very low fire and shock res added; increases with level Pierceresist
-Pierceresist
 Acid Shield at three highest levels
 Slimer at two highest levels